First Offense OWI

 Failing to request a hearing within the first ten days will result in an automatic six-month suspension of your driving privileges, which begins thirty days from the notice date.
 While requesting the hearing does not guarantee you will not be suspended, it does give you an opportunity down the road to request that the court stay your suspension — essentially putting it on pause — while the case is pending.
 If you drive for a living, or if you cannot afford to have any type of driving restriction on your record, it is imperative that we help you handle this hearing.

 If you were administratively suspended prior to a conviction, you should receive credit towards your revocation for the amount of time that you were suspended (up to six months).

-If you submitted to a chemical test of your breath or blood and the result came back .15 or higher, you face a one-year ignition interlock device (IID) order.
-This additional penalty will restrict you for a year from driving any vehicle not equipped with an IID.
+You will be restricted from driving any vehicle not equipped with an IID.
 This can even include company vehicles; there are no exceptions.
 Our firm has had great success fighting breath and blood tests to relieve defendants of this penalty.

 A violation of an IID order may result in additional criminal charges being brought against you.

 Earlier in the year 2016 the legislature authorized judges to issue warrants for forced blood draws in first offense, civil traffic OWI cases.

 Refusals are often more difficult to fight than OWI or PAC violations.
 The penalties for a first offense Refusal are actually more severe than those for a first offense OWI or PAC violation.